rollup/rollup-plugin-inject/README.md

       // import { Promise } from 'es6-promise'
       Promise: [ 'es6-promise', 'Promise' ],

+      // use a namespace import – i.e. insert
+      // import * as fs from 'fs'
+      fs: [ 'fs', '*' ],

       // use a local module instead of a third-party one 'Object.assign': path.resolve( 'src/helpers/object-assign.js' ),

-      // ...but if you want to be careful about separating modules
-      // from other options, supply `options.modules` instead
+      /* ...but if you want to be careful about separating modules from other options, supply `options.modules` instead */

       modules: {
         $: 'jquery',
         Promise: [ 'es6-promise', 'Promise' ],